juliusheese/web-sprint-challenge-intro-to-react/README.md

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x ] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [ x] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x ] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`.
+- [ x] Create a new branch: `git checkout -b <firstName-lastName>`.
-- [ ] Change directories into `./starwars` (`cd starwars`) and run `npm install` to retrieve all needed dependencies.
+- [x ] Change directories into `./starwars` (`cd starwars`) and run `npm install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `npm start` to get your server up and running.
+- [ x] Once you have installed the _node_modules_, run `npm start` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [x ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [x ] Push commits: `git push origin <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [x ] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements

 Your finished project must include all of the following requirements:

-- [ ] Use ONE of the following APIs:
+- [ x] Use ONE of the following APIs:
   - [Star Wars API](https://swapi.dev/)
   - [Alternate Star Wars API](https://swapi.py4e.com/)
   - [The Rick and Morty API](https://rickandmortyapi.com/)
   - [The RESTful Pokémon API](https://pokeapi.co/) (**harder**)
-- [ ] Use the documentation and Google to learn how to fetch characters from your API.
+- [ x] Use the documentation and Google to learn how to fetch characters from your API.
-- [ ] Obtain a list of characters.
+- [ x] Obtain a list of characters.
 One or several requests might be needed, depending on the API.
 - [ ] Set the list of characters into state.
 - [ ] Render your characters to the screen:
   - Build a React component named 'Character' to render an individual character.